Snow Peak Mini Hozuki

 LOW BATTERY INDICATOR

-Once the battery gets low enough, the snowflake-shaped logo debossed onto the white top half will engage a red warning light to suggest changing batteries.
+Once the battery gets low enough, the snowflake-shaped logo debossed into the white top half will engage a red warning light to suggest changing batteries.

 LAMPSHADE AND DIFFUSION